ChrisMagnemi/GA_DS_finalProject/README.md

  <b> The notebook I actally presented is titled: RedditDow_FinalPresentation </b><Br>
 I used Natural Language Processing techniques on the top 25 Reddit World News headlines to predict whether the Dow would increase or decrease on a given day from open to close, and whether the Dow's next day closing price would increase or decrease. <br>
  In short, this was a classification problem with <br>
-  Predictors: top 25 news headlines (manipulated with count and tf-idf vectorizers) Outcome Variables: 'Label' - whether closing price was greater or less than open price
+  Predictors: top 25 news headlines (manipulated with count and tf-idf vectorizers) <br>
+  Outcome Variables: 'Label' - whether closing price was greater or less than open price <br>
                       'nextday_increase' - whether tomorrow's closing price will be greater or less than today's closing price